ClementNerma/Rave/docs/master.md

 Note that, if `name` was marked as mutable in a structure and not in the other, `B` wouldn't have been a sub-type of `A`.

-Also, plain fields are tolerated where a constant field is expected:
+Also, literal fields are tolerated where a constant field is expected:

 ```sn
 struct A {